Arizona Cardinals vs. Jacksonville Jaguars NFL Week 3 Odds, Plays and Insights for September 26, 2021

 Over/under insights

-- Opponents of the two teams averaged a combined 2.2 more points per game last season (53.7) than this matchup's over/under of 51.5 points.
+- Opponents of the two teams averaged a combined 1.7 more points per game last season (53.7) than this game's total of 52 points.

-- The average over/under the Cardinals had set in matchups last year was 0.9 fewer points than this outing's point total.
+- The Cardinals' average point total in outings last year was 50.6, 1.4 points below the total in this game.

-- The average point total for the Jaguars in 2020 was 2.5 points less than this game's over/under.
+- Jaguars games in 2020 averaged an over/under of 49.0 points, 3.0 less than the point total in this matchup.

 Cardinals stats and trends

-- When Arizona scored more than 30.8 points last year, it was 3-2 against the spread and 4-1 overall.
+- Arizona was 3-2 against the spread and 4-1 overall last season when the team scored more than 30.8 points.

-- In games that Arizona totaled more than 417.7 yards last season, the team was 5-2 against the spread and 6-1 overall.
+- In games that Arizona piled up more than 417.7 yards last year, the team was 5-2 against the spread and 6-1 overall.

-- The Cardinals turned the ball over four more times (21 total) than the Jaguars forced a turnover (17) last year.
+- The Cardinals turned the ball over 21 times last season, four more turnovers than the Jaguars forced (17).

 Jaguars stats and trends

+- Jacksonville covered seven times in 16 chances against the spread last year.

-- The Jaguars covered the spread five times last year (5-5 ATS) when playing as at least 7.5-point underdogs.
+- The Jaguars were 3-4 ATS last year when playing as at least 8-point underdogs.

-- Last season, eight of Jacksonville's games went over the point total.
+- In Jacksonville's games last year, the combined scoring went over the point total eight times.

-- When Jacksonville scored more than 22.9 points last year, it was 5-2 against the spread and 1-6 overall.
+- Jacksonville was 5-2 against the spread and 1-6 overall in games when it recorded more than 22.9 points last season.

-- When Jacksonville churned out over 351.9 yards last season, the team was 4-3 against the spread and 0-7 overall.
+- In games that Jacksonville piled up over 351.9 yards last year, the team was 4-3 against the spread and 0-7 overall.

-- The Jaguars turned the ball over four more times (25 total) than the Cardinals forced turnovers (21) last year.
+- Last season the Jaguars turned the ball over 25 times, four more than the Cardinals' takeaways (21).

 Home and road insights

-- Away from home last season, Arizona was 4-4 against the spread, and 4-4 overall.
+- Arizona was 4-4 overall, and 4-4 against the spread, on the road last season.

-- In eight away games last year, Arizona did not hit the over.
+- Arizona did not hit the over in eight road games last season.

 Powered by Data Skrive.